-Actually, it’s what’s underneath the skin that represents the biggest about turn for the company, because the BMW 2 Series Gran Tourer is actually front-wheel drive.
-BMW’s ‘ultimate driving machine’ moniker comes, in some part, thanks to its preference for producing rear-wheel-drive models.
+It’s what’s underneath the skin that represented the biggest about turn for the company, because the BMW 2 Series Gran Tourer is actually front-wheel drive.
+BMW’s ‘ultimate driving machine’ tagline? comes, in some part, thanks to its preference for producing rear-wheel-drive models.
 But, in a car like the Gran Tourer, powering the front wheels allows for a more spacious interior, which will be of greater relevance to most potential buyers.
 All-wheel drive models are available, too, if you need more grip in tricky conditions.

 Proof of the packaging advantages come in the form of a spare pair of smaller seats that fold into the boot.
-They mark the Gran Tourer out form the smaller Active Tourer – which is spacious itself, but only has room for five onboard.
+They mark the BMW 2 Series Gran Tourer out from the smaller Active Tourer – which is spacious itself, but only has room for five onboard.
 However, the space around the rearmost seats in the Gran Tourer isn’t what you’d call generous – they’re best off for children on a long journey as both access and knee room is tight.

-As you would expect, the grand Tourer leads the way when it comes to interior quality in a car of this type and size.
+As you would expect, the 2 Series Gran Tourer leads the way when it comes to interior quality in a car of this type and size.
 Everything inside has BMW’s trademark solid build and most of the plastics look and feel expensive.
-However, remember you’ll pay a premium to drive the Grand Tourer (over rivals such as the Citroen C4 Grand Picasso and the VW Touran) with price starting at around £27,000 and rising beyond £36,000.
+However, remember you’ll pay a premium to drive the Gran Tourer (over rivals such as the Citroen C4 SpaceTourer and the VW Touran) with price starting at around £27,000 and rising beyond £36,000.
 And, despite a long list of standard equipment, you can expect some expensive options too.

-The 220d 2.0-litre diesel is bound to be a popular choice thanks to being able to shove itself from 0-62mph in 7.8 seconds and return fuel economy of nearly 60mpg.
+The 220d 2.0-litre diesel is bound to be a popular choice thanks to being able to shove itself from 0-62mph in 8.2 seconds and real-world fuel economy of more than 50mpg.
 Its substantial mid-range performance will also prove useful when the BMW’s packed to the rafters with people and stuff, and it remains quiet and smooth even when rushed.